 Before the kids go back to school, make a batch to have on hand.
 They freeze great, and ship well if you need to send off some care packages once everyone has flown the nest.
 Or pack them in lunches for a nice surprise.

-Reese’s Peanut Butter Oatmeal Bars
+Reese’s Peanut Butter Bars with Oatmeal

-- 1½ sticks unsalted butter, room temp
+- 1½ sticks unsalted butter room temp

 - 2 cups brown sugar

-- ½ cups creamy peanut butter
+- ½ cups peanut butter creamy

 - 2 eggs room temp